aniasz27/QuizGame/docs/minutes/w3_minutes.md

 ## TA points
-* Unformal feedback for Code Of COnduct on Brightspace
+* Unformal feedback for Code Of Conduct on Brightspace
 * Assignment description - not description of our final product
 * Target and ambitious level - general goal for everyone
 * Minimal grade that we are working for and everyone is okay with